ropod7/FreeCAD_World/README.md

 Macro system of FreeCAD World

 In front of you a machine tool for the production of any FreeCAD Macros of any complexity with increased accuracy of calculation of target objects of polygonal and orthogonal geometry.
-In current stage it works as calc for practical designs of buildings and for overall development of kids, students, individuals and households.
+At current stage it works as calc for practical designs of buildings and for overall development of kids, students, individuals and households.

 ```Python
 ###################################################################################